 Router Process on Query Nodes.
 Used for information retrieval and web console access from within the Imply Manager.

-Used for retrieving data that is displayed on the Cluster Overview Page on the Imply Manager UI (e.g., remaining capacity and server information).
+Used for retrieving data that is displayed on the Cluster Overview Page on the Imply Manager UI (for example, remaining capacity and server information).

 Also, the Manage Data link to the Druid Web Console uses this port.